rsaarelm/idm/README.md

   fields, because these cannot be syntactically distinguished from the fields of the parent struct.
 You usually want it to be a map type.

+* To set up the locally versioned githooks, do

+    git config --local core.hooksPath githooks/

 ## License

 IDM is dual-licensed under Apache-2.0 and MIT.